skybert/skybert-net/src/code/cv.md

 ## DESCRIPTION
 Loves complex Unix and Linux systems comprised of HTTP servers, web caches, load balancers, distributed memory caches, databases, LDAP, IAMs and application servers.
 Making them all play together is a treat.

-Enjoys developing Java and Python applications, taking a keen interest in open standards like HTTP, HTML, XML and CSS.
+Enjoys developing Java and Python applications, taking a keen interest in open standards like HTTP, OAuth, HTML, XML and CSS.

 Significant experience with app security, integrating it with CI/CD and securing systems with Identity Access Management backends.